 Q. What is a Business Analysis?

-- Elicit, document, and manage stakeholder requirements in order to meet business and project objectives.
+- Elicitation, documentation, and management of requirements in order to meet business and project objectives

-- Facilitate the successful implementation of the product, service, or end result of the program or project.
+- Collaborate with stakeholders and facilitate the successful implementation of the product, service or result of the program/project

 Q. What is PMI-PBA?

 A: PMI-PBA is an accredited PMI® Professional in Business Analysis Certification

 Q. What is Techtrain PMI-PBA class room program:

 A. Techtrain class room program is designed to build an individual expertise in business analysis and that is required both in project management and business analysis to utilize in their projects and programs.
 Techtrain class room program is developed as per the knowledge and task driven guidelines provided by PMI to perform to the industry wide standard in the role of a business analysis professional.
 This program will help you to learn essential areas, necessary to pass the globally recognized examination, and in mastering the five domains of business analysis and 28 tasks and in grasping the 40 business knowledge and skills.
 The examination is ‘experience based’, therefore we do understand that simply memorizing the content is not the best indicator, therefore our program accommodates both the practical and learned experience in the business analysis.